 Obtain better cell samples for your cryo-electron tomography experiments !

 Cryo-EM is rapidly expanding for imaging intracellular molecules conformations.
 However, imaging cell samples with cryo-ET can be a challenge.
-Indeed, the cells often adhere on the metallic grid frame and therefore cannot be imaged in transmission electron microscopy.
+Indeed, before even considering going to the microscope, the cell sample must meet some basic requirements: matching specific locations on the EM grid, containing the target component, being thin enough for transmission electron microscopy.

-- Cell positioning: precise automatic alignment within the mesh of EM grids!
+- Precise cell positioning: automatic alignment within the mesh of EM grids!

 - Standardized cell models: reproducible micropatterning for mechanobiology studies